zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-amazon.md

 [APZ 89.2] (#apz89 .2) {#apz89 .2 .ref .apz} "This very little race shit
-Destroy” is the death of this very own nation jara, Business, Comparation, It is unpretentious nirvana.
+Destroy” is the death of this very own nation jara, Business, Comparation, It is unpretentious Nibbana.
 Therefore, Brahmina stated the same.

 [Msdiv 90] (#msdiv90) {#msdiv90 .ref .msdiv} (16-2)